Thai has 5 tones: Click on any of the example words below to hear a word spoken across the 5 tones.

 - Once you know all the rules, continue to practice them a few minutes a day until it becomes automatic.

-How to Figure out the Tone of a Thai Word
+How to Determine the Tone of a Thai Word

 This is an example of the steps you’ll go through to determine the tone of a Thai word: